carolfree/content-ops-starter/content/pages/index.md

         subtitle: Carol Christina Tozer
         text: >+

+          With over 30 years of experience homeschooling five children, I have supported education in various ways, including developing curriculum and directing and/or assisting in educational programs in the community.
+My focus has always been on fostering confidence, independence, and a love for learning.
+For nearly a decade, I have also worked as an emotional healing practitioner, helping adults and children overcome challenges and experience personal transformation.
-          With over 30 years of experience in education and emotional well-being, I have dedicated my life to helping children grow into confident, independent learners.
-I homeschooled five children through to university, developed curriculum, and led homeschool co-ops and enrichment programs that foster both academic excellence and personal growth.
-My background includes educating in diverse settings, mentoring families in alternative education, and integrating emotional wellness into learning.
-Beyond education, I have experience in public speaking, theater, outdoor education, and volunteering with seniors, reflecting my deep commitment to creativity, lifelong learning, and meaningful community connection.
+          My interests include public speaking, theater, outdoor education, and volunteering with seniors, reflecting my passion for creativity, lifelong learning, and meaningful community connection.